joshuamwale/joshuamwale/README.md

 I studied Indutrial chemistry at university but my interests lie in software engineering and data science.

 🌱 I’m currently learning:
-  -Ruby
+  .Ruby
-  -SQL
+  .SQL
-  -Ruby on Rails
+  .Ruby on Rails
-  -Project management
+  .Project management
   I'm having fun understanding how backend development works.

 👯 I’m looking to collaborate on:
- -Building APIs at scale
+ .Building APIs at scale
- -Building open source tools
+ .Building open source tools

 🤔 I’m looking for help with:
- -Career mentorship
+ .Career mentorship
- -Internship and job opportunities
+ .Internship and job opportunities

 💬 Ask me about:
   - Career transition journey and my motivation to delve into building computer programs and web apps.